 The Scholarship coordinator works hard to provide and maintain a list of available scholarships.
-The current list contains scholarships that range in due date from August 2019 to January 2020 and will be updated every three months.
+The current list contains scholarships that range in due date from January 2020 to August 2020 and will be updated every three months.
 To view or download the most recent list of open scholarships, click here.

 There are many resources available to help you find money to fund your education.
 Below are several scholarship search engines you may find useful.

 This resource contains a database of over 150,000 scholarships, and allows browsing by keywords or viewing the entire scholarship list at once.

 This resource contains a database of more than 7,000 scholarships, fellows, loans, and other financial aid opportunities, and allows browsing by keywords or category.

 Find college financial aid; conduct a scholarship search with our scholarship search engine.

 This resource contains a database of grants, scholarships, and loan programs specifically for students wishing to study abroad.
 The site allows browsing by keywords or categories, or viewing the entire scholarship list at once.

 Financial Aid Resources

 Provides useful information on how to apply for financial aid, to-do lists, application tips, and FAQs.